root-project/web/manual/math/index.md

 // Construct with a user-defined seed.
    TRandom3 rdm(111);

-// Use 0: a unique seed will be automatically generated using TUUID.
+// Use 0: a unique seed is automatically generated with TUUID.
    TRandom1 r1(0);
    TRandom2 r2(0);
    TRandom3 r3(0);